hbolzan/django-sql-to-rest/README.md

 #### PUT
 The `PUT` method executes the update query.
-It works just like `POST` except that the `pk` attribute **is mandatory**.
+It works just like `POST` except that the `pk` **is mandatory** and it must be part of the URL.
 The update query must refer to the primary key in it's where clause.

 If you keep the params names exactly the same as the columns names in your update clause, you can pass only the fields that you want to change.
 The parameters that don't receive corresponding arguments will be replaced by the parameter name, so the column will be assigned to itself when updating.